 Sponsor: The Animal Rescue Site

 Homeowners insurance companies are raising premiums based upon dog breed.
 Help ban this harmful breed profiling!

 U.S. insurance companies can question homeowners on whether they own a certain breed of dog, and can charge more for a policy or require additional paperwork depending on the answer.
-This practice, known as "breed profiling," is outlawed in some states, like Michigan and Pennsylvania, but in most states the insurance companies can outright "blacklist" policy holders for owning certain dog breeds.
+This practice, known as "breed profiling2," is outlawed in some states, like Michigan and Pennsylvania, but in most states the insurance companies can outright preclude policy holders for owning certain dog breeds.

 To the National Association of Insurance Commissioners,

 Homeowners should not be discriminated against and punished simply for owning any particular breed of dog, regardless of the dog's temperament, sociability, and personal history.
 Breed profiling is an irrational practice that only hurts homeowners and dogs all across the United States.

 Recognizing that standards and policies differ between companies, and state regulations differing as well, I ask you put into effect a nationwide ban on breed specific policies, or "breed profiling," in relation to dog ownership and homeowners insurance.

 I join with organizations including the American Bar Association, American Kennel Club, American Veterinary Medical Association, National Canine Research Council, and the U.S. Department of Housing and Urban Development, among others, who recognize that any housing or insurance policy regarding a dog should look at the dog's behavior instead of breed.